Hijack 1971 (2024/South Korea) Movie Review

 The synopsis/summary

-Tae-In (Ha Jung-Woo) and Gyu-Sik (Sung Dong-Il) are the pilots assigned to a flight heading to Gimpo.
-Passengers are boarding the aircraft under the guidance of flight attendant Ok-Soon (Chae Soo-Bin).
+Tae-In (Ha Jung-Woo) and Gyu-Sik (Sung Dong-Il) are the two pilots on duty on the flight heading to Gimpo.
+Meanwhile, the plane passengers board the aircraft under the guidance of flight attendant Ok-Soon (Chae Soo-Bin) of the said flight.
 Tragically, shortly after the flight departs, a homemade bomb goes off, resulting in chaos throughout the cabin.
 Thus, the movie narrates the harrowing experiences of those fighting for their lives during a hijacking that transpired in the airspace of Korea in 1971.

 Inspired by a real-life Plane Hijacking incident in South Korea